Praqma/GodotDevOps/docs/BlogPost.md

 The steps differ slightly between target platforms, but they all follow the same trend.

-- First, we get the relevant code using the pre-built [https://github.com/actions/checkout](checkout action).
+- First, we get the relevant code using the pre-built [checkout action](https://github.com/actions/checkout).
   We use `lfs: true` to get our LFS files, and `fetch-depth: 0` to get our entire history as we'll need it later.
-- Then we pick between a building a debug or release client using the [Conditional value](https://github.com/haya14busa/action-cond) action.
+- Then we pick between building a debug or release client using the [Conditional value](https://github.com/haya14busa/action-cond) action.
   We were a bit surprised it wasn't trivial to get a conditional value, but here we are.
 - Then we use the [godot command line interface](https://docs.godotengine.org/en/stable/getting_started/editor/command_line_tutorial.html) to run GUT and export the client.
 - Finally, we upload the game clients as build artifacts using the pre-built [upload-artifact](https://github.com/actions/upload-artifact) action.